 So should you buy a Peloton bike for your home?
 The answer is different depending on what your situation is.

 If you are a dedicated rider, and you live and die for studio cycling, then by all means buy one for your home, as long as you can afford the initial price and the ongoing membership costs, along with the extras that make for a more enjoyable experience.

 If you're not quite sure you'll use the bike often, then it might not make sense to spend that kind of money.
 In this case something like a NordicTrack Commercial Studio bike might make more sense, or even something less expensive so you can see if its something you can commit to before upgrading to a Peloton.

 There are other Peloton alternatives as well that you may want to consider.
-There's the Echelon Smart Connect Bike, the Fly Anywhere Bike, the Expresso bike and several others.
+There's the Echelon Smart Connect Bike, the Fly Anywhere Bike, the new Bowflex VeloCore, the Expresso bike and several others.

 There are also regular spinning bikes that can be used with your phone or tablet to replicate the Peloton experience to some degree.